 “Without body there is no mind; there is nothing left of us when our bodies are dead, as far as I’m concerned.
 That’s it” David Cronenberg

-David Cronenberg’s The Fly is a film which should be more than familiar to most of y’all.
-For the uninitiated it is his modern-day retelling of a short story by George Langelaan which was augmented into a 1958 B-Movie classic by Kurt Neumann.
+David Cronenberg’s The Fly is a film which should be more than familiar to most of you.
+For the uninitiated, it is his modern-day retelling of a short story by George Langelaan which was augmented into a 1958 B-Movie classic by Kurt Neumann.

 It almost wasn’t Cronenberg’s movie as it was originally intended to be directed by Tim Burton until Mel Brooks of all people sold it to the studios and the Canadian entered the fray.
 He rewrote the original screenplay from the ground up and the result was a place in Time magazine’s All Time 100 Greatest Movies.
 Is it that good?
 It’s superb, it really is, and Jeff Goldblum’s performance as the ill-fated Seth is utterly transcendent but I can think of more than a hundred features which left a greater imprint.